elliot736/ratelimit-service/README.md

 ### Tiered Rate Limiting

 Apply different limits based on user tier (free, pro, enterprise).
-The tier is resolved per-request via a custom function -- typically from JWT claims or database lookup.
+The tier is resolved per-request via a custom function, typically from JWT claims or a database lookup.

 ```typescript
 import {